umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-3.md

 ## Creating custom Notification View and Controller

-Now, we will add 2 files to the /App_Plugins/Suggestions/ folder:
+We will add 2 files to the /App_Plugins/Suggestions/ folder:

 - `notification.html`
 - `notification.controller.js`